-Advanced practice nurses must integrate evidence-based principles into their daily practice, and promote research-based decision-making in themselves and others.
+Advanced degree nurses must integrate evidence-based principles into their daily practice, and promote research-based decision-making in themselves and others.
 This course focuses on the critical analysis of research and its application to current nursing practice.
 Ethical issues in the design and conduct of research are addressed.
+(Prerequisite: NURS502)